Ilikai Marina

 Multiple listings explicitly reference covered/garage parking (e.g., "parking is available in the building garage for a fee", "covered parking is available for $150 per month", "monthly, daily and hourly paid parking in the adjacent covered garage").
 Several agents independently note garage/covered options, supporting that covered parking is offered in the building.

-I searched for deeded, owned, or included parking language and found the opposite.
-The listings consistently describe parking as rental parking, which indicates it is not deeded with the unit.
+I looked for language indicating deeded, owned, or included parking, and found the opposite throughout the listings.
+Parking is repeatedly described as rental parking or paid garage parking, which strongly indicates it is not deeded with the unit.

 No analysis available